shafdanny/flutter_to_do/README.md

 To Improve:
 1. As of now, the sync between local and remote happens only when there is a transaction.
 We can add a service with regular interval (for example hourly) which can do the synchronization in the background.
 2. Due to time constraint, a lot of errors are not handled correctly.
+3. Refactor.
+There are a few duplicate codes, variables that could be defined globally and other improvements that can be made to make the code more readable.